Guides

 Provider Best For Pricing

-Clerk Best-in-class auth UI & user management Free up to 10k MAU
+Clerk Best-in-class auth UI, user management, Next.js integration Free up to 10K MAU, then $0.02/MAU

 NextAuth.js (Auth.js) Self-hosted, provider flexibility Free (open source)